 Parties may attempt to reduce the appropriation of specialized quasi-rent by anticipating future contingencies and providing for them in contract.
-However, identifying and enforcing all future contingencies is difficult, if not impossible.78 Parties may therefore attempt to rely upon market forces to help enforce contracts.79 For example, parties may offer a future premium that will exceed the appropriable specialized quasi-rents to be obtained through opportunistic behavior.80 The cost to draft a contract that anticipates all future contingencies and premiums is likely "positively related to the level of appropriable [specialized] quasi-rents."81 Thus, parties should be expected to use contractual and market mechanisms only when appropriable specialized quasi-rents are low.82
+However, identifying and enforcing all future contingencies is difficult, if not impossible.78 Parties may therefore attempt to rely upon market forces to help enforce contracts.79 For example, parties may offer a future premium that will exceed the appropriable specialized quasi-rents to be obtained through opportunistic behavior.80 The cost to draft a contract that anticipates all future contingencies and premiums is likely "positively related to the level of appropriable [specialized] quasi-rents.81 Thus, parties should be expected to use contractual and market mechanisms only when appropriable specialized quasi-rents are low.82

-If appropriable specialized quasi-rents are high, parties will tend to integrate property ownership and the provision of services to help reduce opportunistic behavior.
-For example, if appropriable specialized quasi-rents in the apartment business are high, Bryce may attempt to acquire Mason's property, or Mason may attempt to acquire the right to all of Bryce's management services, perhaps through an employment agreement.
+If appropriable specialized quasi-rents are high, parties will tend to integrate property ownership and the provision of services to help reduce opportunistic behavior.83 For example, if appropriable specialized quasi-rents in the apartment business are high, Bryce may attempt to acquire Mason's property, or Mason may attempt to acquire the right to all of Bryce's management services, perhaps through an employment agreement.
 Mason and Bryce could integrate their property and services by agreeing to a co-ownership of the property and right to services.
-Co-ownership of just the property would help prevent Mason from engaging in opportunistic behavior, the property and services from engaging in opportunistic behavior.
-To prevent Bryce from engaging in opportunistic behavior, Mason would have to acquire a co-ownership interest in the right to Bryce's services.
-The integration of property and services to reduce opportunistic
+Co-ownership of just the property would help prevent Mason from engaging in opportunistic behavior.85 To prevent Bryce from engaging in opportunistic behavior.86 The integration of property and services to reduce opportunistic